 An Invitation to volunteer in a new way

 Want to put some excitement in your life?
 Being a Docent at the Richard Nixon Presidential Library and Museum can give you rewards you might never have imagined.
 If you’ve ever wondered what it would be like to be a volunteer the Docent Guild provides an opportunity for you to find out.
-Several times a year the Docent Guild sponsors a special event, an Information Open House just for people like you.
+The Guild sponsors a special event, an Information Open House just for people like you.
 Beginning at 10:00 am on a Saturday you’ll meet with current Docents who can tell you firsthand what this volunteer activity entails.

-During the two-hour event we’ll take you through the Oval Office, the Birthplace and the Helicopter where you’ll see firsthand what Docents do.
-You’ll have a chance to get all your questions answered by talking one-to-one with a Docent.
-To get the date of the next Open House and to sign up please call 714-798-3707 or email your name and telephone number to email@example.com.
-On our website you can learn a lot more about being a Docent.
-Go to www.nixondocents.org.
-There’s even more good information on our Facebook page.
-Go to facebook.com/nixondocents.
+During the two-hour event you’ll see firsthand what Docents do.
+You’ll have a chance to get all of your questions answered by talking one-to-one with a Docent.
+To get the date of the next Open House and to sign up please email your name and telephone number to email@example.com.

 Why should you be a volunteer at the Nixon Library?

 There are so many reasons–where to start!
 For one you meet the most interesting people.
 Our Docents come from all walks of life and bring a lot of varied experiences.
 Business men and women, teachers, police officers, health workers, attorneys–you name it.
 Working together creates friendships and mental stimulation.
-The rewards of volunteering are enormous to you, your family, and your community.
-Experts say the right match can help you to reduce stress, find friends, reach out to the community, learn new skills, and even advance your career.
-The benefits of volunteering help you feel healthier and happier according to helpguide.org.
+Professionals tell us that the rewards of volunteering are enormous to you, your family, and your community.
+They say the right match can help you to reduce stress, find friends, reach out to the community, learn new skills, and even advance your career.
+Volunteers experience renewed creativity and motivation.